-10-15 minutes Maintaining Brains Every Day should be done daily for 4-6 weeks.
+10-15 minutes Maintaining Brains Every Day for primitive reflex integration should be done daily for 6 weeks.
 Some children and adults will need to do them long term.

 30-60 minutes Equipping Minds Cognitive Development Curriculum should be done 30-60 minutes 5 days a week.
 For optimum results, wear sound therapy while doing the cognitive exercises.
 If you do not have sound therapy, listen to classical music with headphones.
 The following options are available for implementing Equipping Minds.